justinethier/cyclone/docs/Garbage-Collector.md

 Cyclone supports native threads by using a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.
 And advantage of this approach is that objects are not relocated once they are allcated on the heap.
 Threads can continue to run concurrently even during collections.

-motivations:
+Motivations:
-- extend baker's approach to support multiple mutators
+- Extend baker's approach to support multiple mutators
-- State of the art GC's are built on top of DLG (stopless, chicken, clover)
+- Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)

-limitations or potential issues:
+Limitations or potential issues:
 - DLG memory fragmentation could be an issue for long-running programs

 ## Terms